benjamin-kalloch/meshheadmodel/README.md

 ## How to compile
 You need the following prerequisite
-- On Ubuntu 19.04 the following packages are required: *build-essential libgmp-dev libmpfr-dev libvtk6-dev cmake libboost-atomic1.67-dev libboost-atomic1.67.0 libboost-chrono1.67-dev libboost-chrono1.67.0 libboost-date-time1.67-dev libboost-date-time1.67.0 libboost-program-options-dev libboost-program-options1.67-dev libboost-program-options1.67.0 libboost-serialization1.67-dev libboost-serialization1.67.0 libboost-system-dev libboost-system1.67-dev libboost-thread-dev* (this will also install the dependencies for CGAL and GMSH)
+- On Ubuntu 20.04 the following packages are required: *build-essential libgmp-dev libmpfr-dev libvtk6-dev cmake libboost-atomic1.71-dev libboost-atomic1.71.0 libboost-chrono1.71-dev libboost-chrono1.71.0 libboost-date-time1.71-dev libboost-date-time1.71.0 libboost-program-options-dev libboost-program-options1.71-dev libboost-program-options1.71.0 libboost-serialization1.71-dev libboost-serialization1.71.0 libboost-system-dev libboost-system1.71-dev libboost-thread-dev* (this will also install the dependencies for CGAL and GMSH)
 - Download the GMSH 4.3.0 source code [3]
 - Download the CGAL 4.13.1 source code [4]
-*Note* While Ubuntu 19.04 contains CGAL v.4.13.1 as well, the version included in the Ubuntu repositories is lacking a fix concerning the mesh export causing arbitrary normal orientation for boundary faces in the exported mesh.
-Therefore, we must compile CGAL from the sources.
+*Note* While already Ubuntu 19.04 included CGAL v.4.13.1, the version included in the Ubuntu repositories is lacking a fix concerning the mesh export causing arbitrary normal orientation for boundary faces in the exported mesh.
+More recent versions of Ubuntu include newer versions of CGAL that may contain breaking changes.
+Therefore, we must compile CGAL 4.13.1 from the sources.
 A more convenient approach is explained in the second part of this README utilizing a Docker.

 After ensuring that all prerequisites are met follow this procedure